 The Company has not adopted term limits for directors or other specific mechanisms for Board renewal, as it is satisfied that the terms of management's current nominees for election as directors are not high, compared to other similar public companies and prevailing governance standards.
-None of the nominees have served as a director of the Company for more than eight years, and one has served for only three years.
+None of the nominees have served as a director of the Company for more than nine years, with one having served the shortest period at four years.
 The CGCC believes that the Board composition being proposed is adequately balanced between more experienced members with historical knowledge of the Company and the mining industry, and newer members who bring with them fresher perspectives.
 The Board recognizes the value of consistency of tenure and therefore, seeks to retain this unique skillset among its members unless circumstances require otherwise.
 As well, the Board believes prescribed term limits or other prescriptive mechanisms are unnecessary where boards follow good corporate governance practices and properly govern themselves.
 The CGCC continually reviews and assesses the contributions of existing directors and the needs of the Company with respect to Board renewal as part of its nomination process.
 The Board will periodically consider whether term limits or other mechanisms for Board renewal should be adopted and will implement changes if, and when appropriate.